 Benefits of an ILIT

 Management.
 If you have a large estate and plan to pass a significant inheritance to children, an insurance trust enables you to appoint someone to manage the trust's assets.
 This person is called a "trustee."
 You could select an individual, such as one of your adult children, or a financial institution to act as trustee.
 Be sure to select someone qualified to manage significant assets.

 Tax Savings.
-If your estate is more than the federal exemption, it may be subject to taxes at a very high rate.
+If your estate is larger than the federal exemption, it may be subject to taxes at a high rate.
 An ILIT is an attractive planning tool for individuals with taxable estates.
 The trust can be used to leave an inheritance to family that is exempt from federal estate and income taxes.
 For this reason, many people like to combine a charitable remainder trust (CRT), as Steve and Susan are considering, with an insurance trust.
-With the CRT, Steve and Susan can fund a trust, tax-free, that pays them income for life and the ILIT will provide their children with an inheritance.
+With the CRT, Steve and Susan can fund a trust, bypass gain on the sale and benefit from a charitable deduction.
+This trust pays income to parents for life and the ILIT will provide their children with an inheritance.

 How Does the ILIT Work?

 ILIT Goals.
 If you have a large estate, a very important goal is to make sure the ILIT is not subject to estate tax.
 In order to protect the ILIT from taxes, Steve and Susan cannot retain specific powers over the trust, its assets or the life insurance policy.
 Specifically, they cannot have the right to cash in the policy, to borrow against it, or even to change the beneficiaries.
 The policy is purchased by the trust, naming the trust as the beneficiary and the policy cannot be changed later.